-The Council note that the Soviet invasion of 1.
-Afghanistan has had a detrimental effect on international relations.
+- 1. The Council note that the Soviet invasion of Afghanistan has had a detrimental effect on international relations.
 They are aware of the threat to the stability of the region of which the Gulf is a part and which has developed over the past two years.
 They are determined to oppose any attempts by the Soviet Union to exploit the situation.
 In this context, they continue to deplore the occupation of Afghanistan by Soviet troops.
-[In this matter, they believe that both the United Nations Organisation and its Secretary-General, and the European Council and the Islamic Conference Organisation have an important role to play towards promoting a political solution in accordance with the United Nations General Assembly Resolutions of 14th January and 20th November 1980.]
-(1) OR [They welcome the initiatives taken by the Islamic Conference, the European Council and the U.N.
+They welcome the initiatives taken by the Islamic Conference, the European Council and the U.N.
 Secretary-General to promote a political solution in accordance with U.N.
 General Assembly Resolutions of 14th January, 1980, and 20th November, 1980.
-(2)

-/The Permanent ...

-(1) Version in WPM (81) 23/1, proposed by the French delegation.

-(2) Text of original UK version as amended at the working group.

 The Permanent Council of W.E.U. wish also to recall the recent proposals put forward by the European Council, as expressed in its Declaration of 30th June, 1981.
-Indeed, they consider these proposals to be of such a nature as to show the way to a political settlement of this problem.
-The Governments of Western European Union await, from the Soviet Union, a positive and constructive response to this initiative.
-They repeat their call for an immediate withdrawal of all Soviet troops from Afghanistan and call on all parties to work for a peaceful settlement which would enable Afghanistan to return to its traditional independent and non-aligned status.

-2. [The Council reaffirm their support for the Afghan people who are striving to re-establish the independence of their country.
-The opposition of the Afghan people to the Soviet invasion has been demonstrated by increasing resistance activity in nearly every province of the country and by the continuing exodus of Afghan refugees (now numbering more than 2 million) into Pakistan and Iran.]
-(1)
+Indeed, they note that these proposals remain on the table and offer a reasonable, practical framework for moving towards an internationally acceptable settlement of this problem.
+The governments of Western European Union await, from the Soviet Union, a positive and constructive response to this initiative.
+They repeat their call for an immediate withdrawal of all Soviet troops from Afghanistan and call on all parties to work for a peaceful settlement which would enable Afghanistan to return to its traditional independent and non-aligned status. - 2.
+The Council believe that one of the major elements of the situation in Afghanistan is the existence of a nationwide movement of resistance to Soviet intervention and to the setting-up of a puppet regime in Kabul.
+The opposition of the Afghan people to the Soviet invasion has also been demonstrated by the continuing exodus of Afghan refugees (now numbering considerably more than 2 million) into Pakistan and Iran.

-/OR ...

-(1) Amended UK version.

-OR

-[The Council believe that one of the major elements of the situation in Afghanistan is the existence of a nationwide movement of resistance to Soviet intervention and to the setting-up of a puppet regime in Kabul.](1)

-The Council regret that the International Red Cross is not able to carry out its humanitarian mission in Afghanistan.
+The Council regret that the International Red Cross has not been allowed to carry out its humanitarian mission in Afghanistan.